 Strengthen your preparation with up-to-date resources from validexamdumps.com.
 These materials align to C_HAMOD_2404 and cover practical scenarios with clear explanations.

-Visit the exam page to download the PDF, Online Practice Test, or get a bundle discount for both formats: SAP Certified Associate - Data Engineer - SAP HANA.
+Visit the exam page to download the PDF, Online Practice Test or get Bundle Discount offer for both formats: SAP Certified Associate - Data Engineer - SAP HANA.

 Why would you use the Transparent Filter property in a calculation view?

-What are some best practices when developing calculation views?
-Note: There are 2 correct answers to this question.
+What are the characteristics of a SHARED replica table?
+Note: There are 3 correct answers to this question.